-Your marital status, pay frequency, federal allowances (which you claim on your W-4) and the deductions mentioned above all contribute to the size of your paycheck.
-If you think too much or too little money is being withheld from your paycheck you can file a new W-4 with your employer at any time during the year.
+Your marital status, pay frequency, wages and more all contribute to the size of your paycheck.
+If you think too much or too little money is being withheld from your paycheck, you can file a new W-4 with your employer at any time during the year.
 When you do this, be sure to indicate how much extra income you want withheld so as to avoid a tax bill come April each year.

 Texas Median Household Income

 |Year||Median Household Income|

-Payroll taxes in Texas are relatively simple because there is no state or local income tax.
+Payroll taxes in Texas are relatively simple because there are no state or local income taxes.
 Texas is a good place to be self-employed or own a business because the tax withholding won't be too much of a headache.
 And if you live in a state with an income tax but you work in Texas, you'll be sitting pretty compared to your neighbors who work in a state where their wages are taxed at the state level.
 If you're considering moving to the Lone Star State, our Texas mortgage guide has information about rates, getting a mortgage in Texas and details about each county.

 Be aware, though, that payroll taxes aren’t the only relevant taxes in a household budget.
 In part to make up for its lack of a state or local income tax, sales and property taxes in Texas tend to be high.
 So your big Texas paycheck may take a hit when your property taxes come due.